Shu Lea Cheang

-Life events
+Life and career

-Cheang was born during a time when the island of Taiwan was under martial law in 1954.
+Cheang was born during a time when Taiwan was under martial law in 1954.
+Cheang received a BA in history from the National Taiwan University in 1976 and an MA in Cinema Studies from New York University in 1979.
 From Taiwan, Cheang moved to New York in the 1980s.
 She admitted to feeling liberated after moving, calling it a process of “self-acknowledgment and affirmation.”
 Her art career seeded and bloomed in New York.
 Shortly after she moved to New York, she joined the collective Paper Tiger Television and started producing live weekly programs that used public-access channels to reach cable subscribers.

 After 20 years in New York, she went on a decade of a self-imposed lifestyle as a digital nomad which she says “liberated me from monthly fixed payments of rent, electricity and phone bills.”
 She lived in Japan, Holland, the United Kingdom, and finally relocated to Paris in 2007, where she currently works and resides.
 Cheang concluded her 20 years spent in New York with Brandon (1998–1999), the first Guggenheim Museum web art commission/collection.

 Tough social themes such as racial politics help progress her work.
 She recalls, “When I first got to New York, I was more concerned about certain kinds of racial discrimination or stereotypes of being an Asian woman — there were many different kinds of fantasies about Asian women.”